jolavrnn/dev-stack/README.md

+# WIP
 ## Stack

-This stack holds some soltutions which were solved during development.
+This stack will holds monorepo for projects migrated from GitLab.

 ## List
-- [development](./development/) &larr; Hold list of packages/tools/languages which had some issues.
+- [development](./development/) &larr; Hold list of packages/tools/languages with setupfor mTLS.